dbanck/ansible-local/README.md

 vars inside `group_vars/local` and edit them to your needs.

 Have a look at all the roles inside `base.yml` and uncomment the ones you need.
-For a short explaination of all the roles at a look at the [docs](docs/).
+For a short explanation of all the Ansible roles at a look at the [docs](docs/).

 ## Start the installation